Tyrese-FullStackGenius/MyGirlGPT/README.md

 # Virtual Girl Friend - Your Personal AI Girlfriend Running on Your Personal Server

-Welcome to the Virtual-Girl-Friend repository.
+Welcome to the Virtual-Girl-Friend-GPT repository.
 This project allows you to build your personalized AI girlfriend with a unique personality, voice, and even selfies.
 The AI girlfriend runs on your personal server, giving you complete control and privacy.

-Virtual-Girl-Friend is AI agent deploy on the [OpenDAN-Personal-AI-OS](https://github.com/fiatrete/OpenDAN-Personal-AI-OS)
+Virtual-Girl-Friend-GPT is AI agent deploy on the [OpenDAN-Personal-AI-OS](https://github.com/fiatrete/OpenDAN-Personal-AI-OS)

 ## Demo
 Click the image below to watch a demo: